 Small group tours offer the benefits of a private tour but without the expenditure of an exclusive customized tour.
 By sharing the expense among a limited size group, individuals can easily save themselves hundreds of dollar per day.
 Rather than spend upwards of $500 or more for a 4-hour private tour, you can get the same or better tour at a fraction of the cost because you’ll be sharing the cost with the group.
 Better yet, this will get you a full day of exploration.

 Furthermore, by opting to share a room you can cut the cost of accommodations in half.
 Some may say they don’t want to share a room with a stranger.
 That is fine.
-Small group touring doesn’t require you share a room but it certainly can save you money over carrying the full cost of a room yourself.
+Small group touring doesn’t require you to share a room but it certainly can save you money over carrying the full cost of a room yourself.
 And keep in mind, you are only strangers for a short time.
 By the time the group travels together to the hotel from the airport you are strangers no more.

-Typically, for around $250 a day you can have a fully customized experience that covers the cost of your accommodations and some of your food.
-Over a week’s time this can save you some significant change.
+Typically, for around $250 a day, you can have a fully customized experience that covers the cost of your accommodations and some of your food.
+Over a week’s time, this can save you some significant change.
 Overall, small group touring allows explorers to travel better for less.

 Guides not only know the history, culture and must-see places but they know the people who act as gatekeepers.
 Frequently, guides can get small groups into places that individuals without those connections cannot.
 Smaller tour companies that work with local guides can often arrange activities such as exclusive mescal tasting or tango lessons at a private studio.
 These are things a solo travel would simply be unable to access.

-Since most Gen Xers are still working, our time spent travelling is at a premium.
+Since most Gen Xers are still working, our time spent traveling is at a premium.
 Overall, small group travel can afford over 40 travelers the opportunity to get more out of their travel time and dollar.
 Don’t we all want better accommodations at lower prices, greater access to the places usually reserved for insiders as well as tour options we may otherwise be unable to afford or need to do in a large group setting?

 With so many benefits, don’t you think you owe it to yourself to explore small group travel??